wow13524/discord-modubot/README.md

         print(self.config.baz)  #bool
 ...
 ```
 Module config sections are appended to the config file if they don't already exist and are populated with the values defined in the module config class.
+The name of the section within the config file is the same as the name of the class representing it.

 An example module can be found [here](https://github.com/wow13524/discord-modubot/tree/main/modules/example_module).